 Wheelchair basketball is still unknown in Rwanda.
-As our co-founder Mechack Rwampungu is a baller, of course 4BF Inzu wants to change this and make it a popular sport in the country!In the National Paralympics Committee (NPC), we have found a partner for this ambitious vision and will create the country’s first wheelchair basketball league, playing there with our own 4BF Inzu team.
+4BF Inzu wants to change this and make it a popular sport in the country to enhance inclusion through sports.In the National Paralympics Committee (NPC), we have found a partner for this ambitious vision and will participated in the creation of Rwanda’s first first wheelchair basketball league in which we are respresented with our 4BF Wheelchair Basketball Club (4BF WBC).

 Where we are at